 Due to global restrictions, international travel remains challenging.
 If an overseas assignment is possible you should consider the following:

-● Be aware that lockdown measures and/or curfews may vary throughout different parts of a country—as seen in the U.K. and the U.S. Note that local lockdown measures could be imposed with little or no notice
+● Be aware that lockdown measures and/or curfews may vary throughout different parts of a country.
+Note that local lockdown measures could be imposed with little or no notice

 ● Identify all medical treatment facilities in the area you’ll be operating in.
-Note that healthcare workers may strike or protests with little or no notice, as seen in countries including Brazil, India, and Papua New Guinea
+Note that healthcare workers may strike or protests with little or no notice, as seen in countries including India, Sierra Leone, Nigeria, and France

 ● Access to medical PPE may be limited and/or nonexistent.
 Always research availability in advance of any assignment, and take supplies with you if necessary

 ● Ensure all relevant vaccinations and disease prophylaxis are up-to-date for your destination in good time.
 Consider getting the flu vaccine to prevent confusion over any symptoms you may develop

 ● Check your travel insurance policy, noting that obtaining cover for COVID-19 related travel may not be possible.
 Be aware that many governments have issued varying levels of travel advice and alerts against international travel